NOAA@NSIDC

 Commitment to quality and accessibility

 NOAA@NSIDC operates out of the National Snow and Ice Data Center (NSIDC) at CU Boulder.
 NSIDC has conducted cryospheric research and provided data management services for Earth science data since 1976.
 In 1982, NOAA's National Environmental Satellite, Data, and Information Service (NESDIS) established NSIDC, to serve as a data center, and as a referral center for polar research.
-NOAA@NSIDC currently serves the NOAA National Centers for Environmental Information (NCEI) through a cooperative agreement.
+NOAA@NSIDC is supported through a cooperative agreement between NOAA and the Cooperative Institute for Research in Environmental Sciences (CIRES), NSIDC's parent organization.
 NOAA@NSIDC has operated as a program at NSIDC since 1996, when the NSIDC Liaison to NOAA position was established.

 The NOAA@NSIDC program leverages NSIDC-wide expertise in scientific analysis, data curation, quality assurance, and technical communication when archiving, developing, and publishing data products.
-Staff time dedicated to NOAA products maintains documentation, and offers individualized user assistance whenever needed.
+Each product has a designated level of service.
+A product's level of service depends in part on NOAA@NSIDC funding levels.
+Staff time dedicated to NOAA products maintains documentation, and offers individualized user assistance in line with the product's level of service.

 Downloading NOAA@NSIDC data is free to all users, and data products are accessible through the Download Data option on each data set landing page.
 Registration is optional, but provides access to updates and notifications regarding the data set.
 NOAA@NSIDC also requires that data users properly cite data sets when publishing their results.